John Kerry

-In 1972, Kerry entered electoral politics as a Democratic candidate for the United States House of Representatives in Massachusetts's 5th congressional district, losing to Republican Paul W. Cronin in the general election.
-He subsequently worked as a radio talk show host and as the executive director of an advocacy organization while attending law school.
-After a period in private legal practice, he was elected as the 66th lieutenant governor of Massachusetts in 1982.
+In 1972, Kerry was an unsuccessful candidate for the U.S. House of Representatives in Massachusetts's 5th congressional district, losing to Republican Paul W. Cronin in the general election.
+He subsequently worked as a radio talk show host, as the executive director of an advocacy organization while attending law school, and later in private legal practice.
+In 1982, Kerry was elected lieutenant governor of Massachusetts as the running mate of Michael Dukakis's ticket.
 In 1984, Kerry was elected to the United States Senate representing Massachusetts.
-In 2004, Kerry won the Democratic presidential nomination alongside Senator John Edwards.
-He lost the Electoral College and the popular vote by slim margins, winning 251 electors to Bush's 286 and 48.3% of the popular vote to Bush's 50.7%.
+During his career in the Senate, Kerry won the Democratic nomination in the 2004 Democratic Party presidential primaries, but lost the general election to incumbent Republican president George W. Bush.

-In January 2013, Kerry was nominated by President Obama to succeed Secretary of State Hillary Clinton, and was subsequently confirmed by his Senate colleagues.
-He was U.S. secretary of state throughout the second term of the Obama administration from 2013 to 2017.
+In January 2013, Kerry was nominated by President Obama and confirmed by the Senate to succeed Hillary Clinton as Secretary of State, serving through the rest of Obama's second term.
 During his tenure, he initiated the 2013–2014 Israeli–Palestinian peace talks and negotiated agreements restricting the nuclear program of Iran, including the 2013 Joint Plan of Action and the 2015 Joint Comprehensive Plan of Action.
 In 2015, Kerry signed the Paris Agreement on climate change on behalf of the United States.
-In January 2021, Kerry returned to government, becoming the first person to hold the position of U.S. special presidential envoy for climate, under President Joe Biden.
-On March 6, Kerry left this position to work on Biden's 2024 presidential campaign.
+In January 2021, Kerry returned to government, serving as the U.S. special presidential envoy for climate under President Joe Biden.
+In March 2024, Kerry left this position to work on Biden's 2024 presidential campaign.
 Kerry was awarded the Presidential Medal of Freedom by Biden in May 2024.